1 dead, dozens hurt as tornadoes hit Texas and Oklahoma | Science-Environment

 - United States

-Authorities in Oklahoma say at least one person has died as tornadoes ravaged areas of that state and neighboring Texas, leaving some people trapped and dozens of homes in ruins.
-The twisters Friday destroyed large portions of the town of Idabel in McCurtain County, Oklahoma, flattening a church, restaurant and medical center.
-Officials confirm at least one death in that county.
-Meanwhile, 50 homes were reported damaged or destroyed in Lamar County, Texas, where at least two dozen people are reported injured, two critically.
-Tornadoes ripped through parts of Texas and Oklahoma on Friday, flattening homes, a church and toppling trees, with local officials in one Texas county reporting at least two dozen people injured.

-Oklahoma Gov. Kevin Stitt said search and rescue teams as well as generators were being sent to the Idabel area in McCurtain County, which state emergency officials said was the hardest-hit by the storms.
+Gov. Kevin Stitt said search-and-rescue teams and generators were being sent to the Idabel area.

-The National Weather Service had issued multiple tornado warnings on Friday stretching from the Dallas-Fort Worth area into Oklahoma.
-The storm system was then headed toward Arkansas and Louisiana.

-In Texas, one community hit hard was Powderly, about 45 miles (72 kilometers) west of Idabel and about 120 miles (193 kilometers) northeast of Dallas.
+In Texas, authorities in Lamar County said at least 50 homes were damaged or destroyed and 10 people were treated at one hospital, including two with critical injuries.
+No deaths were immediately reported.

-Lamar County Judge Brandon Bell -- the highest elected official in the county that includes Powderly -- declared a disaster in the area, a step in getting federal assistance and funding.
-Bell's declaration said at least two dozen people were injured across the county in what he said was a confirmed tornado.
+Judge Brandon Bell, the county's highest elected official, declared a disaster in the area, a step in getting federal assistance and funding.
+Bell's declaration said at least two dozen people were injured across the county.

-The Lamar County Sheriff's Office and Emergency Management said in a news release that 10 injured people had been treated at an area hospital, and two of those people had critical injuries.
-It said at the time the news release was issued there had been no deaths reported.
+One community hit hard was Powderly, about 45 miles (72 kilometers) west of Idabel and about 120 miles (193 kilometers) northeast of Dallas.
+Both Powderly and Idabel are near the Texas-Oklahoma border.

 "It's going to take a long time to get this cleaned up, but the community came together," Johnson said.
 "It's really heartbreaking to see."
 Churches opened their doors to serve as shelters for those whose homes were impacted.